 - Collaborating on national programmes: our unified programmes focus on delivery of the SBRI Healthcare initiative (supporting SME interaction), the NHS Innovation Accelerator, Patient Safety Collaboratives and medicines optimisation.

-Ours is not a short-term challenge, but as our AHSN Network impact 2017 report demonstrates we are already making a difference for patients and the public, for innovators, for clinicians and for the healthcare system.
-The impact we are making is already clear: for example a survey of AHSNs commissioned by NHS England found that 73% of respondents would recommend working with us.
+Ours is not a short-term challenge but, as our latest impact report shows, we are already making a difference for patients and the public, for innovators, for clinicians and for the healthcare system.